lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

-   "nick-pattern":      "Pattern to find for for nicks", "resultset-emails":  "true", // set to false to exclude emails "resultset-nicks":   "true", // set to false to exclude nicks "resultset-ids":     "true", // set to false to exclude ids }
+   "nick-pattern":      "Pattern to find for for nicks", "resultset-emails":  "true", // set to false to exclude emails "resultset-nicks":   "true", // set to false to exclude nicks "resultset-flags":   "true", // set to false to exclude flags "resultset-ids":     "true", // set to false to exclude ids }
 ```